By Steven A. Rosen

 In building a Top Performers Program, sales management needs to decide what they want to reward.
 This can be a challenging process of defining what top performance looks like.
 Many companies I work with tie their program to sales vs. objectives.
 Assuming this is the way your company defines performance, then the first challenge is, how well do you set quotas?

 For this to work effectively, quotas need to be set fairly against both large and small territories.
-Management needs to be able to understand opportunities and challenges in each territory when quota setting.
+Executive leadership needs to be able to understand opportunities and challenges in each territory when quota setting.
 Given fairly stable product lines you can probably do a relatively good job in setting quotas.

 What to do?